 // internal/services/auth/handlers/signal_prekeys.go

-func (h *SignalPreKeysHandler) UploadPreKeyBundle(
+func (c *Context) UploadPreKeyBundle(

 ctx context.Context,

-req *authpb.UploadPreKeyBundleRequest,
+req *connect.Request[pb.UploadPreKeyBundleRequest],

-) (*authpb.UploadPreKeyBundleResponse, error) {
+) (*connect.Response[emptypb.Empty], error) {

-return nil, status.Error(codes.InvalidArgument, "invalid signature")
+return nil, connect.NewError(connect.CodeUnauthenticated,

 }